| Corinthian Sailing Club

 for everyone.
 CSC is responsible for maintaining that portion of

+the shoreline in front of the club.
 We want to thank Cynthia and Bryan Hagar, Warren Lyon, Bill Summitt,

 Kevin Flynn, Ken and Kendra Brown, Mac McCoy, Bowman and Jim O'Connor,